WeblateOrg/weblate/docs/vcs.rst

 .. versionadded:: 2.3

-This adds a thin layer atop :ref:`vcs-git` using the `hub`_ tool to allow pushing translation changes as pull requests, instead of pushing the directory to the repository.
+This adds a thin layer atop :ref:`vcs-git` using the `hub`_ tool to allow pushing translation changes as pull requests, instead of pushing directly to the repository.

 :ref:`vcs-git` pushes changes directly to a repository, while :ref:`vcs-github` creates pull requests.